Lemrac/game-review-evaluation-sheet/README.md

-# game-review-evaluation-sheet
-## a template for proper game reviews
+# a template for proper game reviews

 ### all credit goes to:
 steam user Ayronias